exsquire/permuLite/README.md

 5. cd scripts
 6. Rscript SystemControl.R
 - Runs 10 jobs at "max" resource allocation, collect profile data, re-runs all jobs with optimized resource requests.
-7. Test afterCare utility suite.
-- cd /results, remove files at random
-- cd /scripts
-- chmod 755 afterCare.R
-- Rscript afterCare.R
+7. Rscript afterCare.R
-- Re-runs failed or missing runs, combines jobs into permutation matrix based on column name
+- afterCare.R identifies missing jobs in sequentially named runs (i.e. runA_job1, runA_job2, etc.)
+- then re-runs the failed jobs with an additional core of memory
+8. Rscript quiltR_Xsp.R
+- sticks array job together into permutation matrices, one for Autosomes and one for X chromosome